learning3d/assignment4/README.md

 ##  3. VolSDF (30 pts)

-In this part, you will implement a function converting SDF -> volume density.
+In this part, you will implement a function converting SDF -> volume density and extend the `NeuralSurface` class to predict color.

+* **Color Prediction**: Extend the the `NeuralSurface` class to predict per-point color.
+You may need to define a new MLP (a just a few new layers depending on how you implemented Q2).
+You should then implement the `get_color` and `get_distance_color` functions.

-Read section 3.1 of the [VolSDF Paper](https://arxiv.org/pdf/2106.12052.pdf) and implement their formula converting signed distance to density in the `sdf_to_density` function in `a4/renderer.py`.
+* **SDF to Density**: Read section 3.1 of the [VolSDF Paper](https://arxiv.org/pdf/2106.12052.pdf) and implement their formula converting signed distance to density in the `sdf_to_density` function in `a4/renderer.py`.
 In your write-up, give an intuitive explanation of what the parameters `alpha` and `beta` are doing here.
 Also, answer the following questions:
 1. How does high `beta` bias your learned SDF?
 What about low `beta`?
 2. Would an SDF be easier to train with volume rendering and low `beta` or high `beta`?
 Why?
 3. Would you be more likely to learn an accurate surface with high `beta` or low `beta`?
 Why?

-After implementing `sdf_to_density`, train an SDF on the lego bulldozer model with
+After implementing these, train an SDF on the lego bulldozer model with

 ```bash
 python -m a4.main --config-name=volsdf